SAP-samples/s4hana-crypto-assets-subledger/README.md

  - A productive cloud instance or SAP S/4HANA on-premise instance.
  - A functional grasp of the ABAP development language and tools.
- - A functional grasp of GAAP accounting principles and practices.
+ - A functional grasp of GAAP accounting principles and practices...

 ## Download and Installation